 Our calculator lets you pick how much you want to borrow, over a timeframe that suits you, to estimate how much you would pay back each month and overall.
 We base our calculations on Hitachi Personal Finance’s representative APR, but it’s important to note that credit is subject to status, and the actual rate you are offered will depend on Hitachi’s assessment of your circumstances.

-Key features of Hitachi personal loans at a glance
+Hitachi loan rates at a glance

 Hitachi personal loans come with a fixed rate – meaning your monthly repayment figure won’t change throughout the term of the loan, and you’ll know in advance how much the loan is going to cost you overall.
 Here’s a quick overview of the loan: